cans/package-source/README.md

 All the variables from this module are namespaced with the prefix `pkgsources`.

-- `pkgsources_add`: the list of sources you want to make sure are available (default: `[]`);
+- `pkgsource_present`: the list of sources you want to make sure are available (default: `[]`);
-- `pkgsources_del`: the list of sources you want to make sure are *not* available (default: `[]`);
+- `pkgsource_absent`: the list of sources you want to make sure are *not* available (default: `[]`);
-- `pkgsources_user`: the user to connect as to update the sources on the target hosts (default: `ansible_user_id`).
+- `pkgsource_user`: the user to connect as to update the sources on the target hosts (default: `ansible_user_id`).